esrako/AndroidTwitterAppRedux/README.md

 * [x] Use of ViewHolder pattern and Parcelable to improve app performance
 * [x] Organizing the code through packages and externalizing all string resources into strings.xml
 * [x] User can take **un-retweet** action on a tweet
+* [x] User can take the mentioned actions(reply/retweet/unretweet/fav/unfavorite) from any page he sees a tweet: detail page, home timeline, mentions, his profile or other user's timeline
 * [x] User can see **retweet count** and **favorites count** for each tweet/
 * [x] User can see an indicator text to distinguish if the tweet is a **retweet** or a **reply** for each tweet.
 * [x] User can see embedded image media within the tweet detail view
 * [x] Vertically **scrollable** detail view.
 * [x] User can **pull down to refresh tweets timeline**
 * [x] User can **see a counter with total number of characters left for tweet** on compose tweet page
+* [x] Persistence: Tweets are saved in local database
+* [x] User can **click a link within a tweet body** on tweet details view.
+The click will launch the web browser with relevant page opened.

 ## Video Walkthrough